1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The Battle of Miani (17 February 1843) was the turning point of Sindh’s conquest.

-54. The Battle of Miani was fought on:
+54. The Battle of Miani was fought on__________.

 A) 1 January 1843